tomhbyrne/covid19_homeless_dashboard/about.md

 4. __Annual turnover rate in sheltered homeless population__:  The number of persons experiencing homelessness over the course of a year may be several times greater than the number of persons experiencing homelessness on a given night.
 In turn, the estimated impact of COVID-19 on the homeless population in terms of infections, hospitalizations and deaths over an extended period of time will vary depending on the number of people who experience homelesnsess over an extended period of time.
 However, as noted above, estimated need for emergency accomodation is not sensitive to turnover.

 5. __Groups used to estimate capacity__: As noted above, the estimates of capacity needed stratify the homeless population into 4 different groups based on their COVID-19 status and their level of risk of medical complications.
 Communities may want to target emergency accommodations at some subset of these 4 different groups and thus can model capacity needed to provide emergency accommodation to any combination of these 4 groups.

+__^1__: County level data is currently only available for counties that have provided data to the application developers.
+These counties are primarily part of Balance of State CoCs.
+If you are interested in providing county data, please contact Tom Byrne at [tbyrne@bu.edu](tbyrne@bu.edu)